fatiharapoglu/twitter/README.md

 -   [ ] create changelog md
 -   [ ] find out how to infinite load for every page / extract usememo to the different component? because can't conditionaly render
 -   [ ] find a better way to delete tweets other than window.location.replace()
+-   [ ] make all response data equal includes for performance
+-   [ ] optimistic update on retweets
+-   [ ] hover effect on avatars